Society & Work

 A new technology-linked job is created somewhere every 50 seconds.
 The catch: these roles typically require skills that displaced workers don't have yet.

-About 630,000 technology-driven jobs are created each year.
+About 630,000 technology-driven jobs are created each year based on the conservative BLS-anchored estimate.
 That's roughly the entire working population of Luxembourg.

 How the number is calculated

 The live counter uses a conservative estimate of ~1.2 new technology-linked jobs per minute globally, derived from recent AI/tech hiring data across regions (BLS and comparable surveys, 2024).
 This equates to roughly 630,000 new tech-driven roles per year.
-For context, WEF's Future of Jobs 2023 projects 69 million new jobs over 2023–2027 (approximately 26 new jobs per minute), but that is a five-year forecast covering all automation-created roles broadly; the counter uses a more conservative observed baseline.
+For context, WEF's Future of Jobs 2025 projects 170 million new jobs by 2030 (roughly 65 new jobs per minute), but that is a five-year forecast covering all automation-created roles broadly, and a sharp swing from the 2023 edition's 69 million; the counter uses a more conservative observed baseline.
 All figures carry significant uncertainty as no single official source tracks automation job creation globally.

 Sources: WEF - Future of Jobs Report 2025 - BLS - Overview of Employment Statistics.
 Methodology →